Beit Dajan, Nablus: Jordanian era

 The Jordanian census of 1961 found 926 inhabitants in Beit Dajan.

 1967 and aftermath

 Since the Six-Day War in 1967, Beit Dajan came under Israeli occupation.

 After the 1995 accords, 38% of the village land is defined as being in Area B, while the remaining 62% is Area C.

 Israel has confiscated 199 dunams of village land for two Israeli settlements; Hamra and Mekhora.

 In March, 2021, a local imam, Atef Hanaisheh, was shot in the head and killed by the Israeli military.
 The killing occurred during a protest in the village against a nearby Israeli unauthorized settler outpost.

+Demography

+Local origins

+Local accounts suggest that the majority of the population originated from Jurish, with others hailing from Hauran and Transjordan.
+The village was already established prior to their arrival.
+They used to be nomadic shepherds who roamed the fringes of the desert.